michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0136.md

 - v: have a craving, appetite, or great desire for
 - v: feel the need to drink
 ### Family
-thirst: thirsted, thirster, thirsting, thirsts, thirsty+;thirster: thirsters;thirsty: thirstier, thirstiest, thirstily, thirstiness
+- thirst: thirsted, thirster, thirsting, thirsts, thirsty+
+- thirster: thirsters
+- thirsty: thirstier, thirstiest, thirstily, thirstiness
 ### Examples
 - I hope that the thirst for reputable news and responsible sources will revitalize news media in the US.
 - “Talk about a strong desire to do something,” Mr. Balick said of Ms. Thompson’s thirst to learn.